TomasHubelbauer/next-13-ssg/.github/readme.md

 I have filed this issue for this: https://github.com/vercel/next.js/issues/42760

+The suggested solution is to use `fs` and read the file the Node way.
+I applied this suggestion and it works, but it is worth noting that `public/` must be used unlike when using `fetch` in RCC.

+However, with this fix applied, SSG is still not working:

+> PageNotFoundError: Cannot find module for page: /

+Somehow the landing page now presents an error.

 ## Attempting to use RCC with `use` with SSG

 Not being able to use RSC, I figured I'd just use RCC with the new `use` React